apache/gravitino/docs/trino-graviton-connector.md

 The `gravitino` catalog is a catalog defined Trino catalog configuration.
 We generally do not use it.
 The `test.hive_test` catalog is Gravitino managed catalog.
-It is dynamically loaded by the `gravtion` catalog from Gravitino.
+It is dynamically loaded by the `gravitino` catalog from Gravitino.
 It is a Hive catalog.
 Other catalogs are regular user-configured Trino catalogs.